Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Introduction

-By interpreting Theorem~\ref{intro:KLCCgroupoid} and its assumptions for graph groupoids we obtain Theorem~\ref{intro:KLCCrigid} below.
-Therein, Condition~(L) is the well-known exit condition of Kumjian, Pask and Raeburn~\cite{KPR}, namely, that every cycle should have an exit. \emph{Condition~(T)} (see Definition~\ref{condT}) essentially means that the graph does not have a component which is a tree.
+By interpreting the assumptions in Theorem~\ref{intro:KLCCgroupoid} for graph groupoids we obtain Theorem~\ref{intro:KLCCrigid} below.
+Therein, Condition~(L) is the well-known exit condition of Kumjian, Pask and Raeburn~\cite{KPR}, namely, that every cycle should have an exit.
+Condition~(T) (see Definition~\ref{condT}) essentially means that the graph does not have a component which is a tree.
 Finally, what we call \emph{degenerate vertices} (see Definition~\ref{def:degenerate}) are the ones giving $\mathcal{G}_E$-orbits of length $1$ or $2$.
-This theorem may be considered a considerable generalization of Matsumoto's result in the case of irreducible one-sided shifts of finite type~\cite{Mats2} (which correspond to finite strongly connected graphs).
+This theorem may be considered a generalization of Matsumoto's result in the case of irreducible one-sided shifts of finite type~\cite{Mats2} (which correspond to finite strongly connected graphs).